unawarespecs/tf2-hud/README.md

 # HUD Rewrite

-Testing some stuff with a fresh new base.
+Testing some stuff (and reimplementing features of my old personal HUD) with a fresh new base.

+For the legacy (old) version of my HUD, you can visit the former [main](https://github.com/unawarespecs/tf2-hud/tree/main) branch.

 ---